zooba/PTVS-wiki/Cookiecutter.md

   ]
 ```

 For more than one argument, you'll need to use an array.
-For switches, you'll need split the switch and its value in 2 separate arguments in order to ensure proper quoting.
+For switches, you'll need to split the switch and its value in 2 separate arguments in order to ensure proper quoting.
 For example:

 ```
   "_visual_studio_post_cmds": [